 Clinical Psychology

-Effectiveness of Masters & Johnson–Based Cognitive-Behavioral Sexual Skills Training on Sexual Satisfaction and Sexual Intimacy in Married Women
+Effectiveness of Cognitive–Behavioral Sexual Skills Training (Masters and Johnson) on Sexual Satisfaction and Sexual Intimacy in Married Women

-cognitive-behavioral sex therapy sexual satisfaction sexual intimacy married women
+Cognitive–behavioral sexual skills training sexual satisfaction sexual intimacy married women Masters and Johnson

 Authors